Best Covered Calls: How to Find and Screen Winning Opportunities in Excel

 Real Screening Examples: 5 Live Opportunities

-Let's examine five current covered call opportunities using our screening methodology:
+Let us examine five covered call opportunities using our screening methodology:

 Example 1: Microsoft (MSFT)